satti-hari-krishna-reddy/Moengage_Documentation_Analyzer/README.md

 ## Assumptions

-* We assume the target audience is marketers with limited technical background.
+* I assume the target audience is marketers with limited technical background.
-* Due to bot protection on MoEngage’s site, we could not rely on standard `requests`/`BeautifulSoup`.
-We used **Playwright** to simulate real user behavior and render the full page.
+* Due to bot protection on MoEngage’s site, I could not rely on standard `requests`/`BeautifulSoup`.
+I used **Playwright** to simulate real user behavior and render the full page.
-* We assume the user manually provides URLs that are accessible and are documentation pages.
+* I assume the user manually provides URLs that are accessible and are documentation pages.
-* Locale-specific content was treated equally (we didn't do advanced i18n-level checks).
 * Only English content was considered.

 ---